Make climate change an issue in the May 2017 County Council election

 - Overturn its ban on wind farms on Council land?

-- Keep the HCC commitment to work with Winchester City Council to develop a coherent movement (traffic, walking, cycling etc ) plan for Winchester town?
+- Develop a coherent movement (traffic, walking, cycling etc ) plan to cut traffic and pollution in Winchester town?

 See the list of Hampshire County Councillors for Winchester District.